Hiring in Sales & Marketing: Guide and Trends in 2025

 In light of economic headwinds, hiring demand for Sales & Marketing professionals was largely subdued in 2024.

 “Besides inflation and rising rents and salaries, China’s economic woes have affected the Asian region, with Singapore being no exception.
-Companies moved away from layered teams in sales and marketing, requiring employees to take on broader roles to manage rising costs,” relates Wendy Heng, Associate Director at Robert Walters Singapore.
+Companies moved away from layered teams in sales and marketing, requiring employees to take on broader roles to manage rising costs,” relates Allie Teh, Manager at Robert Walters Singapore.
 “This cost-conscious approach has also prompted some companies to offshore roles and sub-regional teams to alternative locations such as Thailand or Malaysia, while others proceeded with redundancy exercises.
 Overall, businesses approached hiring more prudently, resulting in lengthier interview processes this year.”

 This was particularly evident in sectors like e-commerce, tech and manufacturing, with the industrial space being one such sector that was significantly impacted by rising production costs and supply chain challenges.